oktadev/okta-blog/_source/_posts/2024-09-05-dpop-oauth.md

 DPoP: eyJhbGciOiJIUzI1.....-DZQ1NI8V-OG4g
 ```

-The resource server verifies the validity of the access token and the DPoP proof before responding with the requested resource.
+The resource server verifies the validity of the access token and the proof before responding with the requested resource.

 ## Extend the DPoP flow with an enhanced security handshake

 DPoP optionally defines an enhanced handshake mechanism for calls requiring extra security measures.
 The client _could_ sneakily create proofs for future use by setting the issued time in advance, but the authorization and resource servers can wield their weapon, the nonce.
 The nonce is an opaque value the server creates to limit the request's lifetime.
-If the client makes a high-security request, the authorization or resource server may issue a nonce that the client incorporates within the DPoP proof.
+If the client makes a high-security request, the authorization or resource server may issue a nonce that the client incorporates within the proof.
 Doing so binds the specific request and time of the request to the server.

 An example of a highly secure request is when making the initial token request.
 Okta follows this pattern.
 Different industries may apply guidance and rules for the types of resource server requests requiring a nonce.
 Since the enhancement requires an extra HTTP request, use it minimally.

 When the authorization server's `/token` request requires a nonce, the server rejects the request and returns an error.
 The response includes a new header type, `DPoP-Nonce`, with the nonce value, and a new standard error message, `use_dpop_nonce`.
 The flow for requesting tokens now looks like this:

 {% img blog/dpop-oauth/token-request-with-nonce.svg alt:"Sequence diagram where client redirects to authorization server for user challenge.
 The authorization server redirects back to the client with the authorization code.
-The client generates a public/private key and creates the DPoP proof.
-The client sends the DPoP proof in the token request.
+The client generates a public/private key and creates the proof.
+The client sends the proof in the token request.
 The authorization server rejects the request and returns a nonce.
 The client regenerates the proof with nonce incorporated and re-requests the tokens.
-The authorization server returns an access token bound to the DPoP proof." width:"800" %}
+The authorization server returns an access token bound to the proof." width:"800" %}

 {% comment %}
 Tweak the diagram on https://mermaid.live/ with the following content